xwiki-contrib/xwiki-authenticator-trusted/README.md

-**A generic XWiki authentication service based on plugable adapters to provide trusted authentication from external sources.**
+**A generic XWiki authentication service based on pluggable adapters to provide trusted authentication from external sources.**

 Report any bug or suggest new feature in [JIRA TRUSTAUTH project](http://jira.xwiki.org/browse/TRUSTAUTH)